-Text in alternate format requests are approved on a case-by-case basis and students should schedule an appointment with the Office of Accessible Education and Student Support to discuss their needs.
+Text in alternate format requests are approved on a case-by-case basis and students should schedule an appointment with the Office of Accessible Education to discuss their needs.
 Text in alternate format accommodations may include, but are not limited to, electronic format, large print, and braille.

 Electronic Format of Textbooks

-If unable to find your textbook in e-format through these options, we can contact the publisher to request electronic formats of textbooks.
-In this instance, you will need to submit the following information for each book to firstname.lastname@example.org or drop off in Lane Hall 101:
+2. If your book is not available through Bookshare, we can contact the publisher to request an electronic version.
+In this instance, you will need to submit the following information for each book to email@example.com or drop off at Ladd Library G35:

 - ISBN number

 - Copyright year